adityajha2005/edgen-staking/docs/LayerEdgeStaking.md

 The contract emits the following events:

 - `Staked`: When a user stakes tokens
-- `Unstaked`: When a user unstakes tokens
+- `Unstaked`: When a user completes unstaking tokens
+- `UnstakedQueued`: When a user queues an unstake request
 - `RewardClaimed`: When a user claims rewards
-- `TierDowngraded`: When a user's tier is downgraded
+- `TierChanged`: When a user's tier changes
 - `APYUpdated`: When APY rates are updated
 - `RewardsDeposited`: When rewards are deposited